brobertspierel/tracking_pnw_snow_drought/docs/source/index.rst

 ==================================================
 Guide:
 ^^^^^^
-Documentation for the body of python scripts which acquire SNOTEL data, MODIS/VIIRS optical remote sensing data and Sentinel 1 remote sensing data.
+Documentation for the body of python scripts which acquire SNOTEL data and MODIS/VIIRS optical remote sensing data.
 The RS data was processed in Google Earth Engine and downloaded to a local server for analysis.

 Dependencies:
 		* `climata <https://pypi.org/project/climata/>`_